alfredjynx/JOSS-GUI-Transcript/paper.md

 The front-end is implemented in streamlit, and the back-end in FastAPI.
 Those packages where chosen because of their ease of use and modularity.

-To run the GUI, the user must clone the repository and run both the front-end adn the back-end locally.
+To run the GUI, the user must clone the repository and run both the front-end and the back-end locally.
 Specified instructions and setup are explained in detail in the documentation for the GUI.
+There is also an option of running a containerized version of the GUI in Docker.
+The instructions are presented in the README of the repo and the code is in a branch called "Docker".

 After the setup is done, the user can run the CM Pipeline through the front-end.

 # Future Installments

-Next steps include the containerization of the GUI using Docker.
-This way, a single command is needed to run it, making it easier for local usage.
+Next steps include uploading an existing clustering to the GUI and using it in the CM Pipeline.

 # References